 Public/Council owned trees

-Woollahra Municipal Council manages all trees located in parks, reserves, roads, laneways and in the grounds of Council facilities.
+Woollahra Council manages all trees located in parks, reserves, roads, laneways and in the grounds of Council facilities.

 Trees causing damage or obstruction